adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 As Phil Karton says, *there are only two hard things in Computer Science: cache invalidation and naming things*.
 So spending an entire chapter talking about it seems like an appropriate thing to do.

 Naming is quite frankly the most important aspects of writing maintainable CSS.
 There are two main approaches: the semantic approach and the non-semantic approach.
-Let's first discuss what they are.
+Let's discuss what they are.

 ## Semantic versus non-semantic classes